darlintonprauchner/experiments-at-edge/README.md

 ## What are we achieving

 We will demo how different variations of content can be distributed using AWS Native solutions.
+We'll also see how experiments can be executed at the edge.

 More specifically, With CloudFront and Lambda@Edge, we should have an optimal CDN solution, providing completelly different content based on a customer session unique identifier.